“Concentrate all your thoughts upon the work at hand. The sun’s rays do not burn until brought to a focus.”

 Why should you care about improving your concentration skills?

 There are many reasons why you should care.
 Improving your concentration skills would increase your attention span, and this is one of the most important keys to success.

-If you are not able to hold your attention on one thing for some time, how can you accomplish anything?
+If you are not able to fix your attention on tasks and goals, how can you accomplish anything?

 “Controlled attention is the act of coordinating all the faculties of the mind and directing their combined power to a given end.
 It is an act, which can be achieved only by the strictest sort of self-discipline.”